dzeitman/dzeitman/README.md

 - [Star Wars App Demo](https://vimeo.com/400499649/bd228b1f81)
 - [The Star Wars Show](https://www.facebook.com/watch/?v=393671781359981) (Requires Facebook Login)

-### Project: Playcrafting
+### Project: Playcrafting Alliance
-Bose and Playcrafting and Bose teamed up to train developers to make games for the all-new Bose AR.
+Bose and Playcrafting teamed up to train developers to make games for the all-new Bose AR.
 Through this collaboration, hundreds of top-tier developers were trained and created exclusive games for Bose AR.
 Custom game jams took place in **Boston, New York, San Francisco, Seattle, and San Diego**.
 Each was the start of development cycles to bring the games to launch on the App Store and Google Play.

 - 5 Custom Game Jams
 - 30k+ Developers Reached